mmpowell5549/ai_thread_mem_save_reload/README.md

 What else you can do with it:
-1) See what you wanted the AI to select for memory / storage vs what the AI has selected for the thread and the global user cache.
+1) See what you wanted the AI to select for memory / storage vs what the AI has promoted for the thread and the global user cache.

 2) Export / attempt to save the page in the event the UI has a bug